 5. Disclosure in books of accounts

-Examples of events include – death of key management personnel, large scale employee strike etc.
+- Examples of events include – death of key persons, labor union strikes etc.

 Event versus transaction – tabular comparison